quii/learn-go-with-tests/reading-files.md

 This will make the test pass.
 The TDD practitioner in you might be annoyed we didn't see a failing test before writing the code to propagate the error from `fs.ReadDir`.
 To do this "properly", we'd need a new test where we inject a failing `fs.FS` to make `fs.ReadDir` return an `error`.

-In some cases that might be the pragmatic thing to do but in our case we're not doing anything _interesting_ with the error, we're just propagating it; so it's probably not worth the hassle of writing a new test.
+In some cases that might be the pragmatic thing to do but in our case we're not doing anything _interesting_ with the error, we're just propagating it; so its probably not worth the hassle of writing a new test.

 Logically our next iterations will be around expanding our `Post` type, so it has some useful data.
-As we are iterating on the same functionality it might be simpler to re-use some of the setup in our existing test rather than creating new test data for each step toward our goal.
+As we are iterating on the same functionality it might be simpler to re-use the setup in our existing test rather than creating new test data for each step toward our goal.
 Re-work the test to allow us to make further assertions a bit easier

 ```go
 func TestNewBlogPosts(t *testing.T) {